BlackRookSoftware/RookScript/README.md

 ### Executor Tool

 The class `com.blackrook.rookscript.tools.ScriptExecutor` contains a main file that can run RookScript files like programs.
-By default, they expect a `main` entry point with a single parameter, which is set to a list of the script arguments.
+By default, it expects a `main` entry point with a single parameter, which is set to a list of the script arguments.

 Call it with the `--help` switch to output help.